cianibegood/Monte-Carlo-Integration/README.md

 # Monte-Carlo-Integration

-The program computes the integral of a function in [a,b] via a Monte Carlo Method
+The program computes the integral of a function in [a,b] via a Monte Carlo Integration Method